Morocco Minibus Plunge Kills 24 - UrduPoint

 In neighbouring Algeria, 34 people were killed on July 19 when a passenger bus collided head-on with a pickup truck carrying fuel cans and burst into flames, deep in the southern Sahara region, officials said.

-Algeria's deadliest road crash in years also left 12 others injured, many with severe burns, Algeria's civil defence agency said.
+It was the country's deadliest road crash in years and also left 12 others injured, many with severe burns, Algeria's civil defence agency said.

 One of Tunisia's worst road accidents occurred in 2019 when a bus plunged into a ravine, killing at least 24 Tunisians and injuring 18 others.